 Find out what female genital mutilation (FGM) is, why and where's it carried out, what the health risks are, and where to get help and advice.

 Find out about flat feet (fallen arches), including why they happen, whether they're serious and how they can be treated.

 Read about fluoride - a naturally occurring mineral found in toothpaste, drinking water and some foods that can help to prevent tooth decay.

 Find out about foetal alcohol spectrum disorder, which is a range of mental and physical problems that can affect a child if their mother drinks alcohol while pregnant.

 Find out about the link between certain artificial food colours and hyperactivity in children.

 A food intolerance is difficulty digesting certain foods and having an unpleasant physical reaction to them.

-Find out about foot drop, a muscular weakness or paralysis that makes it difficult to lift the front part of your foot and toes.
+Find out about foot drop, where it's difficult to lift or move your foot and toes when walking.

 Read about fainting (syncope), a sudden temporary loss of consciousness that usually results in a fall.

 Anyone can have a fall, but older people are more vulnerable and likely to fall, especially if they have a long-term health condition.